chinmaykannao/check-pnr-status/README.md

 # check-pnr-status
-A simple project which checks the PNR status by calling some public APIs
+A simple test project which checks the PNR status by calling some public APIs

+NOTE: public API being used has to be resubscribed every month